JunyoungLim/project-euler/README.md

 # Project-Euler
-Project Euler Solutions
+Project Euler Solutions\n
-by High School Student in California
+by a High School Student in California